meltingscales/rivers-of-iron-mc/README.md

 ## Releasing

-1. Switch branch to `release`.
+1. Switch branch to `release` -- i.e. `git checkout release`.
 2. Update the `release` branch to a state you want to release from.

     Example: `git merge master` to update `release` with all the commits from `master`.

 3. Update the `VERSION` file to the new release version.
 4. Update the `RELEASE-NOTES.md` file.
 This is a log of all release notes.
-5. Make a commit for the `VERSION` file.
+5. Make a commit for the `VERSION` file, `RELEASE-NOTES.md` file, and all other files you wish to be released.
 6. Run `git tag -a vXXX -m "Releasing version XXX"`, `XXX` being the new release version.
 7.  `git push origin release --tags`.
 Travis should make a .zip and upload it to Github.